 - At the month's end, when landlords are searching for new tenants.

-- Between two and three months before your lease expires.
+- Between two and three months before your current lease expires.

 - If you know you want to stay in your rental, landlords might negotiate when they know they don't have to find another tenant.

-- During the winter months, which are notoriously difficult for landlords to fill vacancies.
+- During the winter months, which are notoriously difficult for landlords to fill empty units.

 Why is winter the sweet spot when figuring out when and how to negotiate rent?
 Most people don't like dealing with ice and snow when moving.
-Instead, they'll wait for pleasant weather to secure a new apartment or other rentals.
+Instead, they'll wait for pleasant weather to start apartment hunting.

 Learn How to Think Beyond the Rent

-Even if your landlord refuses your request for a rent reduction, there's still room for negotiations.
+Even if your landlord refuses your request for a rent reduction, there's still room for negotiations if you are trying to save money.
 If your landlord won't reduce your rent, here are examples of amenities you can ask for instead:

 - Appliances: If your apartment already comes standard with a range and refrigerator, but it lacks a dishwasher, dryer, and washing machine, you could ask your landlord to furnish these appliances.

 - Better or increased parking: You might have one parking spot or a guest parking issue.
-Instead of reducing your rent, your landlord might provide better or additional parking spaces if the neighborhood allows it.
+Instead of reducing your rent, your landlord might throw in better or additional free parking spaces if the neighborhood allows it.